open-telemetry/semantic-conventions/docs/faas/aws-lambda.md

 - `OTEL_PROPAGATORS=tracecontext,baggage,xray,xray-lambda`
 - `OTEL_PROPAGATORS=tracecontext,baggage,xray-lambda,xray`

-**When OpenTelemetry is reporting traces to another system besides AWS X-Ray**, users SHOULD NOT use `xray-lambda` or reported traces will be broken:
+**When OpenTelemetry is reporting traces to another system besides AWS X-Ray**, users SHOULD NOT use `xray-lambda` or reported traces will be broken.

 Example valid configuration when OpenTelemetry is reporting traces to another system besides AWS X-Ray: